 In a notoriously challenging degree program, Fogler looks to logic, creativity and a little humor to instill self-confidence in students, whether they’re sitting in a U-M classroom or one across the world.

 “Learning doesn’t have to be drudgery.
 It can be fun,” Fogler said.
-“That’s why I added another 60 to 70 jokes in latest edition of my textbook.”
+“That’s why I added a few more jokes in the latest edition of my textbook.”